 While the desserts and baked goods are a highlight, Mitts and Trays also does great breakfast, chia puddings, as well as sandwiches and sliders.
 For lunch and dinner, there are soups, salads, and dishes like chicken katsu, wagyu quesadilla, salmon bowl, grilled octopus, pasta, lamb chops, and steak, drawing from a range of international cuisines.
 Apart from good coffee, they also do excellent mocktails, smoothies, and milkshakes.
 All quite reasonably priced by Dubai standards.

-Good for: Breakfast, dessert, cakes, mocktails, and smoothies
+Breakfast, dessert, cakes, mocktails, and smoothies

 This bright and airy café in Jumeirah 3, with large windows that overlook the street, is especially great in the winter months when you can sit outside.
 The first thing that strikes you when you enter the cafe is the apothecary theme- with a pharmacy-style wooden cabinet of drawers at the brew bar, coffee filters displayed like medical equipment, and a wall of vintage bottles as though filled with healing potions.
 If it’s busy, head upstairs where interesting art by local artists lines the wall and light floods in through the windows.